Can you get more than one Ink Business Preferred card?

 The Ink Business Preferred has a $95 annual fee which isn’t waived for the first year.
 However, given that the welcome bonus alone is worth at least $1,000, this makes it a rewards credit card that is well worth it for virtually everyone who qualifies for business credit cards.

 If you don’t have multiple businesses and aren’t eligible for more than one Ink Business Preferred, you could still apply for a different version of the Ink card for the same business.
 Both the Ink Business Cash Credit Card and the Ink Business Unlimited Credit Card have no annual fee and are solid business credit cards that earn cash back.
-Currently, both cards comes with a $500 cash bonus after you spend $3,000 in the first three months from opening the account.
+Currently, both cards comes with a $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 Chase Sapphire Preferred® Card